Stregon/PoE-HarvestVendor/README.md

 - Outputs Log.csv of sold crafts (entry triggered by Shift+click on the rows delete button)

  ## Features of the fork version:
--Hotkey(Ctrl + Shift + F) for button "Add from last area" -Function "autocomplete" for crafts
+- Hotkey(Ctrl + Shift + F) for button "Add from last area"
+- Function "autocomplete" for crafts
--Support Russian and Korean language for UI and function "autocomplete" -Auto translate for Russian OCR crafts into English crafts -Auto translate Russian and Korean crafts into English for autocomplete -Support OCR for Russian client
+- Support Russian and Korean language for UI and function "autocomplete"
+- Auto translate for Russian OCR crafts into English crafts
+- Auto translate Russian and Korean crafts into English for autocomplete
+- Support OCR for Russian client
--Support OCR for Chinese client(Poedb translation and Chinese - Simplified) [WIP] -Improved OCR quality
+- Support OCR for Chinese client(Poedb translation and Chinese - Simplified) [WIP]
+- Improved OCR quality
--Function AutoDetect for parameters "scale" and "monitor"(in Settings) -New style(4) with icons for crafts
+- Function AutoDetect for parameters "scale" and "monitor"(in Settings)
+- New style(4) with icons for crafts
--Icons for "exalt"/"chaos" and a price for exalt(I take it from poe.ninja) (изменено)
+- Icons for "exalt"/"chaos" and a price for exalt(I take it from poe.ninja)

 ## FAQ
 **Q. Why does it show lv00?**